mikelawrence/senseme-hacs/README.md

 ## Issues

+* Early testing indicates the i6 fan from Big Ass Fans is not compatible with this integration.
 * Unknown models will produce a warning 'Discovered unknown SenseME device model' in Home Assistant.
 If you get this warning post an issue on GitHub with the model detected and I'll add that model to stop the warning.
 * Sometimes SenseME fans just don't respond to discovery packets.
 It happens enough for me to mention it here.
 You will have to keep trying to add the SenseME integration until at least one fan is detected.
 From there all fans will be eventually detected by the periodic discovery built-in to the integration.
 If your fans are grayed out when you restart Home Assistant it just means the initial discovery didn't detect them but again the periodic discovery will eventually detect them.
 * SenseME fans will occasionally drop the connection to Home Assistant.
 The integration will detect this and automatically reconnect.
 If it was the fan that dropped the connection this integration will usually reconnect within a minute.
 I'm not sure why but if the fan is powered off it can take a long time to detect the lost connection and that time varies based on what platform Home Assistant Core is running.
 On my development platform (Windows Subsystem for Linux running Ubuntu) a powered off fan is detected in a couple of minutes.
 Home Assistant running on a Raspberry Pi takes upwards of 25 minutes to detect lost connections.

 ## Debugging